Ags263/core_java/Hibernate Project/Digital_Wallet_Hibernate_Project/README.md

 * **UI Integration:** Planning to add a modern UI using front-end frameworks.

 * **Spring Boot Integration:** Option to include Spring Boot for better modularization and web services.

-## Contributing

-Feel free to contribute by submitting a pull request.
-For major changes, please open an issue first to discuss what you would like to change.